CZ-NIC/knot/doc/operation.rst

 6. Now the future ZSKs and DNSKEY records with signatures are ready in KASP DB for later usage.
    Knot automatically uses them in correct time intervals.
-   The entire procedure must to be repeated before the time period selected at the beginning passes.
+   The entire procedure must to be repeated before the time period selected at the beginning passes, or whenever a configuration is changed significantly.
+Over-importing new SKR across some previously-imported one leads to deleting the old offline records.

 .. _DNSSEC Export Import  KASP DB: